Get custom-fitted athletic mouthguards to protect your teeth in Prescott, WI

 Because they separate your jaw slightly, they also help diffuse the force of a blow to the face and decrease the risk of concussive force reaching the base of your brain.
 This can help prevent concussions and loss of consciousness after impact and avoid the long-term effects associated with brain injury.
 While over the counter options are available, the custom-fitted mouthguards provide the best possible protection and are more likely to stay in place if you take a hit.

 Fitting your mouthguard

 The team at Scenic Bluffs Dental can craft a mouth guard for any patient who needs protection, and great care is taken to ensure a proper fit, especially if you wear braces or have bridgework or crowns in your mouth.
-During your appointment, Dr. Jay will take impressions of your teeth with dental molding.
+During your appointment, Our Doctors will take impressions of your teeth with dental molding.
 You will need to bite down on the putty and hold your jaw in position for a few moments to get an accurate impression.
 The impressions are sent to a lab, and once they are ready, you can return to test the fit.

-Dr. Jay will discuss the best way to use your mouthguard and how to keep it clean between games to ensure it lasts longer.
+Our Doctors will discuss the best way to use your mouthguard and how to keep it clean between games to ensure it lasts longer.
 Wear and tear will vary from one person to the next, but they can last anywhere from one to three years with proper care.
 However, teens should replace them every season, as their mouths are still growing and changing shape, and an improper fit won’t provide adequate protection.
 Patients in Prescott, WI, and surrounding areas such as Ellsworth, River Falls, and Hastings, MN, can contact our office today at (715) 953-0499 to set up an appointment.